microsoft/ContosoTraders/docs/Setup-instructions overall.md

 Following are the key take aways for anyone having basic knowledge in Azure as well as Power platform.

 1. By executing Github workflows you can easily deploy a web application in Azure containerized instance.
-2. By executing an inventory management app in Power platform, user can easily update the details of the product and take the approval from their stakeholders in an automated way.
+2. By executing an inventory management app in Power platform, user can easily update the details of the product by taking the approval from their stakeholders in a fully automated way.

 **Following tasks we are going to do**
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------